tirea/fwew/README.md

 The Best Na'vi Dictionary on the Command Line

-Fwew is the improved, faster, cleaner, more modern successor to [vrrtepcli](https://github.com/tirea/vrrtepcli).
-Fwew was written using the Go Programming Language and is a cross-platform binary text-based program for dictionary lookups.
+Fwew is written using the Go Programming Language and is a cross-platform binary text-based program for dictionary lookups.
 Primarily for the [Na'vi language](https://learnnavi.org).
 See the [LearnNavi Forum thread](https://forum.learnnavi.org/projects/fwew-a-better-crossplatform-navi-dictionary-terminal-app/).

 ## Install

 ### Compile and install from source code

 This option is mostly for Contributors and Developers.
+Or people who like to compile stuff themselves.

 You will need the [GO Programming Language](https://golang.org/) and [Git](https://git-scm.com/) installed.
 If you don't have these and don't want to download/install them, see the next section, `Install program from downloaded .zip`.

 Run the following commands from inside a Terminal (Linux, MacOS ONLY)

 ```
 cd $HOME                           # Start at home folder
 mkdir -p go                        # Make a folder for all Go source code
 export GOPATH=$HOME/go             # Set GOPATH variable to newly created go folder
+go get github.com/c-bata/go-prompt # Install the go-prompt library (fwew depends on this library)
 go get github.com/tirea/fwew       # Pretty much same as git clone but puts stuff where it needs to be
 cd go/src/github.com/tirea/fwew    # Go to where the code is before trying to build it
 make                               # to just compile
 make install                       # to compile and install
 ```

 For Windows users, instead run the following from inside a Powershell:

 ```
 cd $HOME                             # Start at home folder
+go get github.com/c-bata/go-prompt   # Install the go-prompt library (fwew depends on this library)
 go get github.com/tirea/fwew         # Pretty much same as git clone but puts stuff where it needs to be
 cd .\go\src\github.com\tirea\fwew    # Go to where the code is before trying to build it
 go build -o .\bin\fwew.exe .\fwew.go # compile